• Skip to main content

 14. Alumni Money

-If you attended a decent university, you’d be surprised how many of them have wealthy alumni that have made pledges to sponsor start ups with potential.
+If you attended a decent university, you’d be surprised how many of them have wealthy alumni who have pledges to sponsor start-ups with potential.

 Usually, what you have to do to become eligible is write an essay or present a one-pager business case.